mtonsmann/U2F_tutorial/tutorial.md

 ### Routing and Controllers

 We need to add the following lines to our ````config/routes.js```` file with the rest of our get and post methods.
-Note that our example site file can be seen in it's entirety at (TODO INSERT LINK HERE).
+Note that our example site file can be seen in it's entirety at https://github.com/mtonsmann/FIDO-U2F-Express-Passport-Example.

 ````javascript
 app.get('/u2f-api.js', users.api);